-In a word, no. In a few more words, they are not in manual transmission cars at all.
+In a word, no. In a few more words, manual transmission cars don't have them at all.
 These cars have a basic clutch arrangement which is controlled by the driver, who will cause the clutch to engage, disengage, or slip as needed.
 The exact same principle applies for semi-automatic transmissions (though now it is a computer controlling the clutch).

 You will also not find a torque converter in certain types of electric vehicle.
-The reason for this is because the electric vehicles I’m referring to are able to produce full torque instantly.
-This means that they don’t need an interface to cushion the drivetrain while the engine torque builds up, because the torque is already there.
+The reason for this is that the electric vehicles I’m referring to are able to produce full torque instantly.
+They don’t need an interface to cushion the drivetrain while the engine torque builds up, because the torque is already there.
 Things like transmissions and torque converters are essential for a lot of cars, but they do make the drivetrain less efficient, so designers won’t use them if they’re not necessary.

 Finally, certain types of automatic transmission also do not need a torque converter.
 Specifically CVT (continuously variable transmission), and DCT (dual clutch transmission), because the the transmission itself is capable of acting as that interface.